This article has links to products and services we love, which we may make commission from.

 Ropes Mansion is another Hocus Pocus location.

-This time the Georgian mansion at 318 Essex Street was used as Alison’s house.
+This time, the Georgian mansion at 318 Essex Street was used as Allison’s house.

-Max and Dani stumble across it trick or treating then the three decide to investigate Salem at night.
+Max and Dani stumble across Allison and the house when trick or treating, then the three decide to investigate Salem at night.

-If visiting Salem in fall, check out the red ivy of the Devereux-Hoffman-Simpson House (Chestnut Street).
+If visiting Salem in fall, check out the red ivy of the Devereux-Hoffman-Simpson House (26 Chestnut Street).

 Salem Willows Park